Skip to main content

 Climate And Weather

 The reserve experiences a continental climate typical of the South Urals, with cold winters and warm summers.
-January temperatures average minus 16 degrees Celsius, while July reaches 18 degrees.
-Annual precipitation of 350-500 millimeters supports mixed forest.
+January temperatures average around minus 16 degrees Celsius, while July averages around 18 degrees.
+Annual precipitation of 350–500 millimeters supports mixed forest.
 The numerous lakes moderate local temperatures slightly.
 The climate is unremarkable compared to the extraordinary geology, but seasonal freeze-thaw cycles contribute to ongoing weathering that exposes new mineral specimens.

 Human History